sipcapture/rtcagent/README.md

 ### Credits

-This Project was inspired by Cilum, Odigos, eCapture and the many libraries, implementations making this possible.
+RTCAgent is inspired by Cilum, Odigos, eCapture and the many eBPF guides, libraries and implementations.